 de Onis, Mercedes, David Brown, Monika Blössner and Elaine Borghi for The United Nations Children’s Fund and the World Health Organization.
 2012.
 “Levels & Trends in Child Malnutrition - UNICEF-WHO-The World Bank Joint Child Malnutrition Estimates”

 Krasevec, Julia, Andrew Thompson, Monika Blössner, Elaine Borghi, Juan Feng, Umar Serajuddin for The United Nations Children’s Fund, the World Health Organization and the World Bank.
 2014.
 “Levels & Trends in Child Malnutrition - UNICEF-WHO-The World Bank Joint Child Malnutrition Estimates”

 World Health Organization.
 2015.
 “Global Health Observatory (GHO) data”

 Black, Robert E, Lindsay H Allen, Zulfiqar A Bhutta, Laura E Caulfield, Mercedes de Onis, Majid Ezzati, Colin Mathers, Juan Rivera, for the Maternal and Child Undernutrition Study Group.
 2008.
-Maternal and child undernutrition: global and regional exposures and health consequences.
-(Article access may require registration) The Lancet Vol. 371, Issue 9608, 19 January, 243-260. http://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2813%2960937-X/abstract (The article is available free of charge, but you will be required to register with Lancet.)
+Maternal and child undernutrition: global and regional exposures and health consequences.)
+The Lancet Vol. 371, Issue 9608, 19 January, 243-260. http://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2813%2960937-X/abstract (The article is available free of charge, but you will be required to register with Lancet.)